Medicare Rebates

 You do not need to use up all sessions in a calendar year.
 For example, if you received a first referral in October 2024 and only used 3 Medicare rebates in 2024, you could continue to see the psychologist for a further 3 sessions in 2025 before you would need another referral.
 However, you can not accumulate sessions, so you would still only be eligible for a maximum of 10 sessions with rebates in 2025.
 Your GP would need to approve further sessions beyond the initial 3 sessions.

 Sometimes a GP may make a referral of a different type called a Team Care Arrangement (TCA).
-A Team Care Arrangement comes with a lower rebate so there may be a larger gap to pay and the number of psychology sessions with rebates may be limited to 3 in a calendar year.
+A Team Care Arrangement comes with a lower rebate so there may be a larger gap to pay and the number of psychology sessions with rebates may be more limited .
 Bulk-billing of Team Care Arrangements is likely to be not viable from the psychologist's point of view unless you only need short sessions.
 If your GP has issued a Team Care Arrangement and no Mental Health Care Plan, it would be best to discuss this with the psychologist before making your first appointment.

 If you request services that go beyond what Medicare covers, you may be required to pay additional fees.
 This may apply to letters and reports to third parties, longer phone calls, and photocopying.
 Medicare is only there for health funding so if you request something that goes beyond the scope of health funding, you may be asked to pay separately for that service.